IUSmusic/Stars/README.md

 Intention does not map directly to social outcome.
 Outcomes are filtered through environment, institutions, norms, opportunity, and constraint.

+### 9.6 Evidence and operation are not identical

+A pathway may be structurally present without being equally operative under every condition.

-### 9.6 Balanced testing and realistic simulation are different tasks
+### 9.7 Balanced testing and realistic simulation are different tasks

 Symmetry is used for fairness of theory testing.
 Asymmetry is introduced for realism.

-### 9.7 Visualization is an embedding, not the ontology itself
+### 9.8 Visualization is an embedding, not the ontology itself

 The visible 2D map is a projection of the underlying system, not the full conceptual structure.